FLORIDA PROBATE ATTORNEY

 Most Florida estates are not of large enough size to require paying federal estate taxes.
 How large the estate needs to be subject to this federal tax changes frequently, but is typically millions of dollars.
 Estates that require the payment of federal estate taxes do typically take longer to probate.

 Who Hires a Florida Probate Attorney

-Probate attorneys are hired by anyone with a stake in the estate.
+Probate lawyer are hired by anyone with a stake in the estate.
 This can be the person designated in the will as the personal representative (PR).
 Or it can be someone who is a beneficiary of the estate or anyone who thinks they may have legal rights to some of the assets in a probated estate.

 For example, Florida law grants a share of an estate to a spouse, even if the decedent’s will disinherited you.